Employees Skipping Notice Period: What Legal Steps Can We Take to Address This Issue?

 Hi Deepali,

 I was also facing the same problem in my company.
-But now we are having a rule that the person who is going to join our company he/she has to submit their original degree certificate/mark sheet.
-We give it back when they are relieved from our org.
+But now we have a rule that the person who is going to join our company has to submit their original degree certificate/mark sheet.
+We return it when they are relieved from our organization.

 saswatabanerjee